 … we’ve all heard of the benefits of yoga, from increased mobility and better posture to decreased stress, lower blood pressure, and so much more.
 Modern science and medicine are now backing up a lot of these claims, and that means millions of people are falling in love with and receiving the benefits of yoga.
 However, not everything we’ve been told over the years is completely true and many yogis fall in line with traditions that don’t fully make sense to them.
-This is an example of the common fallacy, argumentum ad populum or the belief in something as fact, due to its popularity.
+Just because something is popular, doesn’t mean it’s factual.

 … yoga has changed my life in more ways than I have room or time to ever put into words and over the years, as I have been fortunate enough to teach around the world, I have seen these same ripples of vibrance, health, and mindfulness take place in the lives of others.